Haixing-Hu/js-common-decorator/README.md

 [@qubit-ltd/common-decorator] is a JavaScript library of common decorators, provides decorators to add common methods to domain classes.
-The library supports the most recent (currently May 2023)
-[stage 3 proposal of JavaScript decorators].
+The library supports the most recent (currently November 2023) [stage 3 proposal of JavaScript decorators].

 ## Features